lit/lit.dev/packages/lit-dev-content/site/docs/frameworks/react.md

 {% labs-disclaimer %}

-The [@lit-labs/react](https://github.com/lit/lit/tree/main/packages/labs/react) package provides web component and reactive controller integration for React.
-While React can render web components as-is, there are a few gaps in the developer experience.
-You can't easily pass React props to custom element properties or add event listeners to custom elements.
+The [@lit-labs/react](https://github.com/lit/lit/tree/main/packages/labs/react) package provides utilities to create React wrapper components for web components, and custom hooks from [reactive controllers](../composition/controllers/).

+The React component wrapper enables setting properties on custom elements (instead of just attributes), mapping DOM events to React-style callbacks, and enables correct type-checking in JSX by TypeScript.

+The wrappers are targeted at two different audiences:
+- Users of web components can wrap components and controllers for their own use in their own React projects.
+- Vendors of components can publish React wrappers so that their React users have idiomatic versions of their components.

+### Why are wrappers needed?

+React can already render web components, since custom elements are just HTML elements and React knows how to render HTML.
+But React makes some assumptions about HTML elements that don't always hold for custom elements, and it treats lower-case tag names differently from upper-case component names in ways that can make custom elements harder than necessary to use.

+For instance, React assumes that all JSX properties map to HTML element attributes, and provides no way to set properties.
+This makes it difficult to pass complex data (like objects, arrays, or functions) to web components.
+React also assumes that all DOM events have corresponding "event properties" (`onclick`, `onmousemove`, etc), and uses those instead of calling `addEventListener()`.
+This means that to properly use more complex web components you often have to use `ref()` and imperative code.
 (For more information on the limitations of React's web component integration, see [Custom Elements Everywhere](https://custom-elements-everywhere.com/libraries/react/results/results.html).)

+React is working on fixes to these issues, but in the meantime, our wrappers take care of setting properties and listening to events for you.

-The `@lit-labs/react` package provides two main entry points:
+The `@lit-labs/react` package provides two main exports:

 -   `createComponent()` creates a React component that _wraps_ an existing web component.
 The wrapper allows you to set props on the component and add event listeners to the component like you would any other React component.